7.1.2 Classification of Ungoverned Power

 This classification of ungoverned power takes a purely pragmatic view of the use of force, examining whether it works and whether it benefits those who use it:

 (7.2) The types of ungoverned power include its use by individuals and States.
 They are all outside the legal and political frameworks of the territory concerned and several of them provoke a violent response.
-Some are driven by the absence of confidence in formal governance, such as isolation, or self-protection against economic or physical threats.
-Others are more aggressive, such as violent abuse of State power, corruption, and terrorism.
-The use of force to counteract threats from inside or outside the country is explored further below.
+Some take the form of self-protection against economic or physical threats.
+Others are more aggressive, seeking to gain advantage by stepping outside the controls of formal governance.

-(7.3) The use of ungoverned power to attack other countries takes several forms.
+(7.3) The use of ungoverned power to attack other countries takes several forms, and examples are given of each.
 Attempts to seize territory by force have been much less common since the United Nations was formed, but various forms of military intervention have nonetheless taken place – some overtly using force and some covert.
-Recently, ‘hybrid warfare’ has combined covert destabilisation of a country with military force to support annexation of territory – as vividly illustrated when “Russia occupied Crimea in March 2014”.

 At this point, readers who are just seeking an overview of this book’s contents may wish to move to the next chapter (8).
 Alternatively, they may wish to go directly to a particular segment by following the above links or continue to read sequentially.